Monday, February 15, 2016

 FLETCHER'S KEY'S

-CLOWNS [Fletchers, Crown company did shoddy post quake repairs to 1 000s of houses].
+CLOWNS [Fletchers, Crown company did shoddy post-quake repairs to 1 000s of houses].

 LIES LIES & MORE LIES